Julie Calley

-Julie Calley (née Powell) is an American politician and former Second Lady from Michigan.
+Julie Calley is an American politician and former Second Lady from Michigan.
 Calley was the Republican member of Michigan House of Representatives from District 87 from 2017 to 2023.

-Early life
+Early life and education

 Calley's father was Ronald H. Powell (1928-2012), a farmer.
 Calley's mother was Margie Powell.
 Calley's grandfather was Stanley M. Powell, a politician and farmer in Michigan.
 Calley's great-grandfather was Herbert Powell, a politician in Michigan.

 Calley grew up on a dairy farm in Michigan.
 At 16, Calley was diagnosed with eastern equine encephalitis (EEE).
 Calley graduated from Ionia High School.

-Education

 Calley earned a bachelor's degree in Business Administration and Management from Northwood University in Midland, Michigan.

 Career

 Calley worked in the real estate management industry.
 In 1998, Calley was an office manager of The Eyde Company until 2008.
 Calley was a member and chair person of the Ionia County Board of Commissioners.

 In 2015, Calley served as the chair person of Michigan Community Service Commission (MCSC).

 On November 8, 2016, Calley won the election and became a Republican member of the Michigan House of Representatives for District 87.
 Calley defeated Eric Anderson and Joseph P. Gillotte with 67.08% of the votes.
 On November 6, 2018, as an incumbent, Calley won the election and continued serving District 87.
 Calley defeated Shawn Marie Winters with 67.56% of the votes.

 Calley is the chair person of Elections and Ethics Committee.

 She did not run for re-election in the 2022 Michigan House of Representatives election.